adjkant/workout-tracker/README.txt

         Starting Reps / Set
         Starting Weights
 Current Progress / Graph
+    Popup Asking Pick:
-    Popup Asking Pick "By Muscle Group" or "By Workout" If Workout -> Select Muscle Group -> Select Workout If Muscle Group Go To Graph
+        "By Muscle Group" or "By Workout"
-    Filters - Drawer (sidebar menu that pulls out and allows you to filter) Filter Options:
+        If Workout -> Select Muscle Group -> Select Workout If Muscle Group -> "Power" or "Endurance" Filters - Drawer (sidebar menu that pulls out and allows you to filter) Filter Options:
             By Muscle Group